 Property lost in a public place

-Should you lose any items that are considered hazardous such as Firearms, Shotguns, Ammunition, Explosives, Poisons, Toxins or Chemicals - you should report it to Dyfed-Powys Police IMMEDIATELY by contacting 101.
+Should you lose any items that are considered hazardous - you should report this to Dyfed-Powys Police IMMEDIATELY by calling 101, or in an emergency call 999.

-You should call 101 if you have lost items that do not have a serial number but have a high monetary value (over £500) or sentimental items e.g. Heirlooms.
+You should call 101 if you have lost items that do not have a serial number but have a high monetary value (over £500) or sentimental items.

 Property found in a public place

-If you find any of these items, call 101 immediately or visit your nearest police station:
+If you find any of these items, call 101 or visit your nearest police station:

 - Items suspected of being involved in crimes

-If you have found any items not listed above, you have a legal responsibility to make reasonable efforts to find the owner.
-You could make enquiries in nearby amenities, place an advert in the local newspapers or perhaps use social media.
+If you have found any items not listed above, you have a legal responsibility to make reasonable efforts to find the owner - you could make enquiries in nearby amenities or post to social media.
+If the owner still has not been found after you have made reasonable efforts, you should dispose of the property.

 Any other queries